One Day in Nashville: 6 Day Trip Ideas to Explore

 What is the number one attraction in Nashville?

-The Country Music Hall of Fame and Museum is arguably Nashville’s most iconic attraction.
-It celebrates the city’s rich musical history and showcases memorabilia from legends like Johnny Cash and Dolly Parton.
+The Country Music Hall of Fame and Museum is the city’s most iconic site, showcasing music legends like Johnny Cash and Dolly Parton.

 What is the prettiest place in Nashville?